iifl-logo

 Auditor?s Responsibilities for the Audit of the Standalone Financial Statements

-Our objectives are to obtain reasonable assurance about whether the standalone financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor?s report that includes our opinion.
+Our objectives are to obtain reasonable assurance about whether the standalone financial statements as in a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor?s report that includes our opinion.
 Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with SAs will always detect a material misstatement when it exists.
 Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these standalone financial statements.

-We give in "Annexure A" a detailed description of Auditor?s responsibilities for Audit of the standalone financial statements.
+We give in "Annexure A" a detailed description of Auditor?s responsibilities for Audit of the Standalone Financial Statements.

-Other Matters a) We did not audit the financial statements of 1 branch included in the standalone financial statements of the Company, whose financial statements reflect total assets of Rs 11.54 crore as at March 31, 2024 and total revenues of Rs 13.29 crore for the year ended on that date, as considered in the financial statements of this branch.
+1. The Statement includes the audited financial statements of 1 branch, whose financial Statements reflect total assets of Rs.
+0.88 crore as at March 31, 2025, and total revenues of Nil for the period from April 01, 2024 to March 31, 2025 respectively, as considered in the standalone financial statement.
 The financial statements of this branch has been audited by the branch auditor whose report has been furnished to us, and our opinion in so far as it relates to the amounts and disclosures included in respect of this branch, is based solely on the report of such branch auditor.
-This branch is located outside India whose financial statements has been prepared in accordance with the accounting principles generally accepted in their respective country and which has been audited by branch auditor under generally accepted auditing standards applicable in their respective country.

 The Company?s Management has converted the financial statements of such branch located outside India from accounting principles generally accepted in their respective country to accounting principles generally accepted in India.

-These conversion adjustments have not been audited.
-Our opinion on the financial statements, in so far as it relates to the financial statements of such branch located outside India is based on the report of branch auditor and the conversion adjustments prepared by the Management of the Company.
-In our opinion and according to the information and explanations given to us by the Management, this financial statement is not material to the Company. b) The standalone financial statements of the Company for the year ended March 31, 2023, were audited by another auditor.
-They had modifiedtheir report dated
+These conversion adjustments have not been audited by their auditor.
+Our opinion on the Statement, in so far as it relates to the financial statements of such branch located outside India, is based on the report of branch auditor and the conversion adjustments prepared by the Management of the Company.
+In our opinion and according to the information and explanations given to us by the Management, these financial statements are not material to the Company.
+Of Our opinion is not modified the above matter.

-Report on Other Legal and Regulatory
+Report on Other Legal and Regulatory Requirements

-Order, 2020 ("the Order"), issued by the Central Government of India in terms of sub-section (11) of section 143 of the Act, we give in the "Annexure B" a statement on the matter specified in paragraphs 3 and 4 of the Order, to the extent applicable.
+1. As required by the Companies (Auditor?s Report) Order, 2020 ("the Order"), issued by the Central Government of India in terms of sub-section (11) of section 143 of the Act, we give in "Annexure B" a statement on the matters specified in paragraphs 3 and 4 of the Order, to the extent applicable.

-(a) We have sought and except, for the possible effect of the matter described in the Basis for Qualified Opinion above, obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit.
+2. As required by Section 143(3) of the Act, we report that: (a) We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit.

 (c) The reports on the accounts of the branch office of the Company audited under Section